Reyes 2 HRs, drive almost hits bicyclist, Indians top Cards - WHIZ News

 CLEVELAND (AP) — Some batters hit for the cycle.
 Indians slugger Franmil Reyes nearly hit the cyclist.

-Reyes homered twice, including a second-inning blast that bounced out of Progressive Field and almost dinged a bicyclist pedaling on a street next to the park, and Cleveland beat the St. Louis Cardinals 7-2 on Wednesday.
+Reyes homered twice, the first a second-inning blast that bounced out of Progressive Field and almost dinged a bicyclist pedaling on a street next to the park, and Cleveland beat the St. Louis Cardinals 7-2 on Wednesday.

 Reyes wasn’t done.
 He finished off Cleveland’s three-homer inning in the third with his 19th of the season, a 421-foot drive to center.